-I am nearly three months pregnant and feel miserable, although I wanted to have a baby.
+I am pregnant and feel miserable, although I wanted to have a baby.
+Is this normal?

-You will probably feel very different in a few weeks, but you shouldn’t have to cope alone.
+You don’t have to cope alone.
 Talk to your midwife or doctor about how you’re feeling, so they can help you.

-Take time to talk to your partner.
-A little honesty can help you both to explore your feelings.
-Your partner might not realise what you are going through.
-If you talk to him about how you are feeling, you have a better chance of getting the support you need.
+You could also try talking to your partner too, if you have one, or someone else you can trust.
+They may not realise what you are going through.
+If you talk to someone about how you are feeling, you have a better chance of getting the support you need.

 Read more about your mental health in pregnancy.